From the End of the War to Versailles

 NOVEMBER 11, 1918

-From October to the 11th of November, the Canadians and other Allied troops marched steadily forward, liberating Belgium town by town.
+From October to November 11th, 1918, the Canadians and other Allied troops marched steadily forward, liberating Belgium town by town.
 The Germans had to surrender.

 In the last days of the war, the Canadian troops liberated Mons, Belgium, a town of symbolic importance because it had been lost by the British at the beginning of the war in 1914.